Meet the Team

 Aaron’s aim is to maintain alignment between the vision of Peak Prosperity, the business strategy, and its day-to-day operations.

-Morgan Stewart brings to Peak Prosperity 30 years of communications and marketing experience from multiple industries including energy, retail, consumer electronics, economic development, shipping/logistics, restaurant/food service, tourism, legal, and nonprofit.
+Morgan Stewart brings to Peak Prosperity 30 years of communications experience from multiple industries including energy, retail, consumer electronics, economic development, shipping/logistics, restaurant/food service, tourism, legal, and nonprofit.
+His corporate roles also included investor relations communications.

 He had a brief journalism career, ending as the Associate Editor for Campaigns and Elections Magazine, before transitioning to PR/marketing.
 Morgan then spent over 15 years working for two Fortune 200 companies and later consulting to national solar energy companies, restaurant chains, nonprofits, and schools.
-He’s also worked with news organizations in more than 160 media markets, including CNN, Fox News, USA Today, Wall Street Journal, Washington Post, New York Times, Good Morning America, the Today Show, 20/20, and Dateline.
+He’s also worked in media relations with reporters and news organizations in more than 160 media markets, including CNN, Fox News, USA Today, Wall Street Journal, Washington Post, New York Times, Good Morning America, the Today Show, 20/20, and Dateline.

 Michael Congero, Events Manager & Director of Strategic Partnerships